ASC95/Game_Design_Four_Horsemen/README.md

 -Attack with the “a” key
 -Heal yourself with the “e” key
 -When you take damage, you are invincible for a few seconds.
 This is indicated by your sprite turning transparent.
+-You can jump through platforms to land on them.
+Press the “down” arrow key to fall through a platform when you are standing on it.

+# Running the game
+Please run the main method of the “startMenu” class